Case Study

 Pink-Lavender Palette

 Warm mauve tones chosen to reduce visual stress and create a journal-like intimacy.
 The muted palette avoids the clinical feel of blue-heavy productivity apps.
+All color pairings meet WCAG AA contrast ratios.

 Background: #e8dde8 — warm, not sterile